101 Cooking For Two

 Enter your email address and we'll send the link straight to your inbox!

-✅Pro Tip: Covering the pan with a lid reduces splatter and helps the patties cook more evenly.
+✅ Pro Tip: Cover the pan while cooking to reduce splatter and help the patties cook more evenly.

 ↕️ How to Adjust the Recipe for Two or a Family